HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 Topology spread constraints can be utilized to manage the distribution of Pods across different failure domains within your cluster, including regions, zones, nodes, and other custom-defined topology domains.
 This approach can help to ensure high availability and optimize your resource usage.
 [You can refer to find constraints/use cases and apply them to your services.](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/)

-You specify `topologySpreadConstraints` constraints to your services in the custom values file:
+Specify `topologySpreadConstraints` constraints to your services in the custom values file:

 ```yaml
 topologySpreadConstraints: